Duality and Heat flow: Abstract

 \section{Abstract}

-We reveal the relation between the Legendre transform of convex functions and heat flow evolution, and how it applies to the functional Blaschke-Santal\'{o} inequality, in the wake of the approach proposed by the two last authors.
+We reveal the relation between the Legendre transform of convex functions and Heat flow evolution, and how it applies to the functional Blaschke-Santal\'{o} inequality.
+We also describe local maximizers in this inequality.

-A well known and useful property of the Legendre transform is to linearize infimal convolution.
-Here we describe its connection with Gaussian '$\log$'-convolution, shading new light on convexity and duality.
-Our initial motivation was to provide a streamlined semi-group approach to the functional form of the Blaschke-Santal\'o inequality for symmetric convex bodies.
-This inequality states that for an even (convex) function $\phi:\R^n\to \R\cup\{+\infty\}$, with $0<\int e^{-\phi}<\infty$,